Olveczky-Lab/FAST/README.md

 Dhawale AK, Poddar R, Kopelowitz A, Normand V, Wolff SBE, Ölveckzy BP (2016) Automated long-term recording and analysis of neural activity in behaving animals. *bioRxiv*.  [https://doi.org/10.1101/033266](https://doi.org/10.1101/033266).

-We are currently developing of a user-interface that would make FAST easy for anybody to run on a variety of data-sets, but for now we provide the source code and executable files as is.
+We are currently developing a user-interface that would make FAST easier to run on a variety of data-sets and platforms, but for now we provide the source code and executables as is.
 For any details not covered in this documentation, please [contact us](https://olveczkylab.oeb.harvard.edu/about).